GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** Outside Source

-The user Should be able to edit their SoundFont they have created from the tool using applications like PolyPhone.
+The user should be able to edit the SoundFont they have created from the tool using applications like PolyPhone.
-- Category: Accessability.
+- Category: Accessibility.
 - Given that..., when..., then....
 - Given that..., when..., then....
 - **Source:** My Own Choice